Genetics, Chronic Fatigue Syndrome, and Long Covid

 Chronic fatigue syndrome / myalgic encephalomyelitis (ME/CFS): Causes and Research

-CFS/ME is a multi-systemic disease affecting somewhere between 0.1% and 2.5% of the population (depending on the source of the data).[ref]
 In some parts of the world, it is commonly referred to as myalgic encephalomyelitis (ME), while in other areas, it is called chronic fatigue syndrome (CFS).
+I’m going to go with ME/CFS here just for consistency.

-The symptoms of CFS/ME include:
+The symptoms of ME/CFS include:

-• chronic exhaustion (more than just tired)
+• chronic exhaustion (more than just tired)\

 • pain and flu-like symptoms